What do we mean by sustainable living?

 Before you know it, you will become tuned in to the choices and power you have rather than buying what you’ve always purchased from the usual shop you go to.
 Some purchases will take you down alleys you hadn’t expected.
 I, for example, previously drank decaffeinated tea, using tea bags, and for quite some time had been smugly placing my used tea bags in our home compost.
 I had no idea that there could be plastic in tea bags.
 When I started to look into alternatives, I discovered the processes used in decaffeination, and somehow the use of organic solvents methylene chloride and ethyl acetate, or carbon dioxide (heated under pressure) put me off, so I’ve ended up now purchasing caffeinated tea leaves.
 I have to say I do rather love the process of making tea with a pot – simple pleasures.

-There are many resources available online to help you on your way, and Jen Gale’s book, The Sustainable(ish) Living Guide is packed full of helpful ideas.
-We do have power; we can use our money to choose what we stand for!
+Many resources are available online to help you achieve sustainable living.
+For instance, Jen Gale’s book, The Sustainable(ish) Living Guide, is jam-packed with helpful ideas.
+We have power and can use our money to reflect our values!